-Because of the options available, we’re giving this brand 5 out of 5 in variety.
+Because of the options available, our panel is giving this brand 5 out of 5 in variety.

 Do Not Buy If…

-This brand is nice for many pups, but it might not be your cup of tea if you:
+This brand is nice for many pups, but our team of independent experts believe it might not be your cup of tea if you:

 Compared to other air-dried competitors, Providore is a medium-range food for a hefty price.
 This brand’s recipes have a high percentage of vegetable glycerine, which is less than ideal considering the price point.
-It would have been better to see other wholesome ingredients featured more prominently, instead of glycerine.
+Every member of our expert team note that it would have been better to see other wholesome ingredients featured more prominently, instead of glycerine.